hvdnet/hvdnet.github.io/src/resources/standards.md

 A brief overview of the specifications are provided below.
 Consult their respective home page and related resources for more information.

+Note that you of course do not need to use all of these standards in every project.
+Instead, select the standard(s) that best fit your specific use case, data type, or interoperability requirements.

 | Standard         | Description / Recommended Use |
 |------------------|------------------------------|
 | **DCAT**         | Describe datasets and data catalogs for discovery, access, and interoperability, especially for open data portals and FAIR data initiatives. |